Employee Retention Tax Credit (ERC)

 By working with us, most businesses see a 10-20% higher payout compared to working with a CPA who may be less familiar with the intricacies of the ERC program.
 Our goal is to help you maximize your credit while minimizing your upfront costs.

-Why should I choose The Relief Consultants over my CPA for ERC filing?
+Why should I choose your company over my CPA for ERC filing?

-You should choose The Relief Consultants over a CPA for ERC filing for several important factors:
+You should choose our team over a CPA for ERC filing for several important reasons:

-2. Overcoming underutilization: Many CPAs don't process the ERC unless they handle payroll in-house, leading to the credit being underutilized.
+3. Overcoming underutilization: Many CPAs don’t process the ERC unless they manage payroll in-house, often leaving the credit underutilized.

-3. Referrals from CPAs: A large portion of our clients are referred by CPAs who recognize our specialized expertise in the ERC.
+4. Referrals from CPAs: A significant number of our clients are referred by CPAs who trust our specialized ERC expertise.

-4. Navigating complexity: The ERC tax code spans over 200 pages, requiring significant time and expertise to maximize the credit effectively.
+5. Navigating complexity: The ERC tax code spans over 200 pages, requiring substantial time and expertise to maximize your credit effectively.

-By choosing The Relief Consultants, you can leverage our specialized knowledge and experience to secure the maximum ERC benefits for your business.
+By partnering with our ERC tax pros, you can leverage focused knowledge and experience to secure the maximum ERC benefits for your business—fast!

 Can I claim the ERC if I already received a PPP loan?